NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     Compare projecting into the camera without and with using the CSM model for Digital Globe.

+--aster-use-csm
+    Use the CSM model with ASTER cameras (``-t aster``).

+--aster-vs-csm
+    Compare projecting into the camera without and with using the CSM model for ASTER.

 -h, --help
     Display the help message.